Henglay-Eung/JobRoom/README.md

 # JobRoom

+A microservices-based platform for job seekers to apply for jobs and HR professionals to efficiently manage candidates.

-### Tech used to build this website: HTML, CSS, TypeScript, Angular TS, Java, Spring Boot, PostgreSQL, OAuth2, Thymeleaf.
+### Tech used to build this platform:

+HTML, CSS, TypeScript, Angular, Java, Spring Boot, PostgreSQL, OAuth2, Thymeleaf, etc.

 ### My responsibilities:

-- Developed a job platform for managing resumes, job applications, and candidate tracking using the microservices architecture.
-- Discussed the requirements, delegated tasks, supported teammates, and wrote technical documentation.
-- Analyzed and designed databases, and implemented 12 API endpoints, including authentication with OAuth 2 and key features such as login and job listings.
+- Led a team of 5 engineers to analyze and design 7 microservice modules, ensuring alignment with the bussiness requirements.
+- Implemented 2 microservice modules, including 20+ RESTful API endpoints using Spring Boot and Spring Data JPA, integrating with OAuth2 authentication for Data Security.
+- Designed and implemented 6 optimized database tables to support efficient data storage and retrieval.
-- Built responsive front-end interfaces for login and homepages using HTML, CSS, and AngularTS.
+- Built responsive front-end interfaces for login and homepages.
-- Utilized Spring Boot for the back-end and PostgreSQL for database management

 ### Homepage